cirroweb/backlogs/README.md

 * Visit your app at http://localhost:4200.

 ## How to Deploy to gh-pages with one big grunt task
+This will add files, commit and push to github, then push to the gh-pages subtree :)
 ```bash
 $ grunt doit
 ```